 During toilet replacement, it is quite common to find that the present toilet flange is not compatible with the new toilet.

-With a concrete subfloor, it can be quite difficult to replace the flange since it requires drilling holes in the concrete in order to secure the flange.
+With a concrete subfloor, it can be quite difficult to replace the toilet flange since it requires drilling holes in the concrete in order to secure the flange.

 In any case, this task can be accomplished fairly easier by the use of two specialty tools – a hammer drill and multi-tool or related cutting instrument.